pojntfx/uni-itsec-notes/docs/main.md

 ## Malware

+### Malware General Definition

 - Performs unwanted functions
 - Often runs without user's consent
 - Telemetry (often hidden in proprietary software behind EULAs)
 - Backdoors

+### Race Conditions

+Information is being changed after it has been checked, but before it has been executed.

+### Buffer Overflow

+- Application provides finite buffer for input but does not check size of input
+  - Buffer can overflow
+  - Overwriting internal information or allowing attacker to insert machine code to jump back into
+  - Possible due to Von Neumann architecture: Programs in data are stored in the same memory
+  - C does not check bounds (`gets`, `strcopy`, `memcopy`, `prinf` etc.)

 ## Networking